 a guide to absurdist film

-Absurdist film is a genre that stems from the philosophical concept of absurdism, which posits that life is inherently without meaning, purpose, or order, and that human beings must grapple with the chaos of existence.
+Absurdist film is a genre that stems from the philosophical concept of absurdism, which suggests that life is inherently without meaning, purpose, or order, and that human beings must grapple with the chaos of existence.
 This philosophy was largely influenced by the works of existentialist philosophers like Albert Camus, who argued that the absurd arises from the human quest for meaning in a universe that offers none.
 In cinema, absurdism manifests as films that break from conventional storytelling, emphasizing the randomness and unpredictability of life, often with dark humor or satire.

 Development of Absurdist Film

-Absurdist cinema emerged from the European avant-garde movements of the early 20th century, drawing significant influence from surrealist filmmakers like Luis Bunuel and the Dadaists, who aimed to challenge societal conventions and explore the boundaries of reality.
-Bunuel’s “Un Chien Andalou” (1929), co-directed with Salvador Dali, is often considered one of the first absurdist films, known for its dreamlike imagery and disjointed narrative.
+Absurdist cinema emerged from the European avant-garde movements of the early 20th century, drawing influence from surrealist filmmakers like Luis Bunuel and the Dadaists, who aimed to challenge societal conventions and explore the boundaries of reality.
+Bunuel’s “Un Chien Andalou” (1929), co-directed with Salvador Dali, is considered one of the first absurdist films, known for its dreamlike imagery and disjointed narrative.
 Following this, the Theatre of the Absurd, as pioneered by playwrights such as Samuel Beckett and Eugene Ionesco, also heavily influenced absurdist cinema, with its depiction of human struggles in meaningless, repetitive, or chaotic scenarios.

 During the post-World War II era, filmmakers began to explore the absurdity of war, bureaucracy, and societal structures, reflecting the sense of meaninglessness many felt in the wake of global conflict and political unrest.
 Stanley Kubrick’s “Dr. Strangelove” (1964) is a key example from this period, using satire to comment on the absurdity of nuclear warfare and Cold War politics.
 Similarly, Eastern European directors like Jan Svankmajer and the Czechoslovak New Wave began to incorporate absurdist themes into their work, blending surrealism with dark humor to critique authoritarian regimes.